nextauthjs/next-auth/www/docs/warnings.md

 This is a list of warning output from NextAuth.js.

-All warnings indicate things which you should take a look at, but do not inhibit normal operation.
+All warnings indicate things which you should take a look at, but in most cases do not inhibit normal operation.

 ---